 24. Basic Instinct (1992)

-The only film on this list with a primary female psychopath holding the reins, ‘Basic Instinct’ is also Sharon Stone’s claim to international fame for playing the murderous femme fatale Catherine Tramell.
-The film is often remembered only for its famous interrogation scene that declared Sharon Stone as a symbol of sexuality the world over, her character’s more mental traits are often glanced over in favour of the physical ones.
+The only film on this list with a primary female psychopath holding the reins, ‘Basic Instinct,’ is also Sharon Stone’s claim to international fame for playing the murderous femme fatale, Catherine Tramell.
+The film is often remembered only for its famous interrogation scene that declared Sharon Stone as a symbol of sexuality the world over.
+Her character’s more mental traits are often glanced over in favor of the physical ones.
 She is bold, confident, often apathetic to no cause, and cold and manipulative as ice (pun intended).

 23. Wall Street (1987)

-Gordon Gekko is the kind of psychopath you most probably come in contact with in your daily life and have the most possible chance of encountering personally among all the ones listed here, although god help us if we encounter any.
+Gordon Gekko is the kind of psychopath you most probably come in contact with in your daily life and have a higher chance of encountering personally among all the ones listed here, although god help us if we encounter any.
 He is not the murderous, violent kind.
-Perhaps a nice dial back from the serial killer genre that the psychopath films find a fair overlap with, Gordon Gekko is a suave, successful Wall Street guy, whose innate psychopathic characteristics unveil themselves as the film progresses.
-He is shown consumed by greed accompanied with a lack of empathy and responsibility for the actions he takes in his pursuit to get it, which also consequentially reflects the capitalistic nature of the corporate world we live in.
+Perhaps a nice dial back from the serial killer genre that the psychopath films find a fair overlap with, Gordon Gekko is a suave, successful Wall Street guy whose innate psychopathic characteristics unveil themselves as the film progresses.
+He is shown consumed by greed accompanied by a lack of empathy and responsibility for the actions he takes in his pursuit to get it.
+This consequentially reflects the capitalistic nature of the corporate world we live in.
 His “greed is good’ speech, while putting Michael Douglas’ great showmanship on display, is also something that immediately established his character as an antagonist.

-Voted as one of the realest and most plausible depictions of a psychopath on film on multiple platforms, Gordon Gekko’s cunning, manipulative and even dangerously narcissistic act is a perfectly underplayed, uncanny ploy, and that’s what should give you the jitters.
+Voted as one of the most real and most plausible depictions of a psychopath on film on multiple platforms, Gordon Gekko’s cunning, manipulative, and even dangerously narcissistic act is a perfectly underplayed, uncanny ploy, which gives us the jitters.